Reilly-737/Kindred/README.md

 Using the Application

-Intial Experiance and Home Page
+Initial Experiance and Home Page
-  Landing on the Home Page: Upon opening Kindred, youre greeted with the home page showcasing artwork and discussion posts by other users.
+  Landing on the Home Page: Upon opening Kindred, you are greeted with the home page showcasing artwork and discussion posts by other users.
   Exploring Content: Click on 'View One' to see individual discussion posts in detail.
 Navigate back to the home page to continue exploring.

 Signing Up
-  Registration Porcess: To interact further, sign up by providing an email, username, bio and password.
+  Registration Process: To interact further, sign up by providing an email, username, bio and password.
-  Post-Registration: After signing up, youre directed to the upload page, where you can make your first post.
+  Post-Registration: After signing up, you're directed to the upload page, where you can make your first post.

 Making a Post
   Creating Art Posts: Choose Artwork to upload artwork.
-Fill in a title, select an image from your files and pick a tag.
+Fill in a title, select an image from your files and picking a tag.
-  Creating Discussion Posts: Choose to make a discussion post by entering a title, body text and pick a tag.
+  Creating Discussion Posts: Choose to make a discussion post by entering a title, body text and picking a tag.
   Post Submission: Upon submission, you'll be redirected to your profile, where you can view your posts and profile information.

 Profile Management